Phoscur/Phlame/readme.md

 - Is GraphQL the one and only API interface now?
 - Do we want @live if it is not really planned as a spec

+## Development server

+Run `nx serve [app]` for a dev server.
+Navigate to http://localhost:4200/.
+The app will automatically reload if you change any of the source files.

+Run `npm run dev` to start all three dev servers: app, server & playground.
+Run `npm run dev-e2e` to start cypress & the app server.
+Run `npm run dev-components-e2e` to start cypress with storybook server.

 This project was generated using [Nx](https://nx.dev).

 <p align="center"><img src="https://raw.githubusercontent.com/nrwl/nx/master/images/nx-logo.png" width="450"></p>